 20 Welcomes – A Schools Poetry Project

-This is a shorter version of the film, but we encourage you to watch the full 16 min film which is available on Swindon Viewpoint at http://www.swindonviewpoint.com/video/twenty-welcomes Please help us spread the message of welcome by sharing this film!
+This is a shorter version of the film, but we encourage you to watch the full 16 min film which is available from Swindon Viewpoint by clicking this link: 20 Welcomes full film – Vimeo Please help us spread the message of welcome by sharing this film!

 With funding from South Swindon Parish Council, Twenty Welcomes was created.
 This innovative poetry project, celebrating the twentieth anniversary of Refugee Week, and captured on film, brought together twenty young people, a film-maker, a poet, City of Sanctuary staff, people new to Swindon and people who’ve lived in Swindon for years.

 A huge thank you to the following schools for taking part: East Wichel Primary School, Drove Primary School, Lydiard Park Academy, Commonweal School, and Royal Wootton Bassett Academy.

 Over three days, the creative youngsters from five primary and secondary schools in and around Swindon – who between them speak more than ten different languages – explored, expressed and performed their thoughts and ideas about the true meaning of ‘welcome’; all captured and crafted into a short documentary by film-maker, Florence Pellacani.